 Finally, take the time to think about how else you can help your elderly loved ones.
 One of the things you could try would be to talk about your memories and encourage them to do so.
 There is nothing quite like reliving good times and potentially hearing stories you may not have heard before.

-I hope these tips help you when it comes to taking care of elderly relatives.
+I hope these tips help you if the time comes when you will need to take care of elderly relatives.

 *This is a collaborative post.
 For further information please refer to my disclosure page.